-The most important piece of wedding ceremony decor is the wedding altar, so naturally, you want yours to be to be drop-dead gorgeous.
+The most important piece of wedding ceremony decor is the wedding altar, so naturally, you want yours to be drop-dead gorgeous.
 While you could go with a simple arch or arbor setup, opting for something that suits your unique wedding theme will definitely take it to the next level.
-If you don’t know where to begin, we’ve rounded wedding altar ideas for the most popular themes in the wonderful world of weddings ATM.
+If you don’t know where to begin, we’ve rounded indoor and outdoor wedding altar ideas for the most popular themes in the wonderful world of weddings ATM.
 Bonus: these can do double-duty as reception decor or wedding photobooth backdrops, too.

 Here are wedding altar ideas for every type of celebration.

 For a modern wedding altar look, a geometric design is the way to go.
 We suggest keeping things sleek, simple and minimalistic - you really don’t need tons of trimmings to make this style look awesome.

 Looking for more traditional, elegant wedding altar ideas?
 Use linens to create a glamorous backdrop for your altar.
 Simple white looks classic, but you can make your space more dramatic with patterned or metallic curtains.

 Everything old is new again!
 Create a dreamy vintage altar by using wooden doors in place of a traditional wedding ceremony arch.
 You can easily amp yours up with a few coats of paint and by accessorizing with floral arrangements, garlands and linens.

 Give your wedding altar the rustic-chic treatment by opting for wood-heavy decor.
 We love the idea of repurposing a shelving unit, like this couple, but ladders also look great.
 Pro tip: if you do go this route, you’ll want to stock up on wedding decorations for your ceremony like candles, lanterns, garlands and photos to make it even more magical.